4 MUST-KNOW SCENARIOS THAT REQUIRE VALUABLE SOLUTIONS

 - Incomplete documentation leads to legal battles and finger-pointing

-Overall performance of an operation is directly related to your team’s ability to:
+The overall performance of an operation is directly related to your team’s ability to:

 - Quickly respond to incidents